Hsin Shih-chang

 Hsin Shih-chang (信世昌 (Xìn Shìchāng)) is a Taiwanese academic.
-He was the Deputy Minister of the Overseas Community Affairs Council of the Executive Yuan, having served since 18 August 2014 to 19 May, 2016.
+He was the Deputy Minister of the Overseas Community Affairs Council of the Executive Yuan, having served since 18 August 2014 to 19 May 2016.

 Early life and education

-Hsin obtained his bachelor's degree from the Department of Chinese Literature and Language of National Taiwan Normal University.
-He then continued his study to the United States at Indiana University-Bloomington and obtained his master's and doctoral degrees in Instructional Systems Technology.
+Hsin graduated from National Taiwan Normal University with a bachelor's degree in Chinese language and literature, then completed graduate studies in the United States at Indiana University Bloomington, where he earned a Master of Science (M.S.) and his Ph.D. in instructional systems design and educational technology from the Indiana University School of Education in 1994.
+His doctoral dissertation, completed under professor Theodore W. Frick, was titled, "Implementing computers in schools: Two case studies in Taiwan".

 Early career

 In 1994-1995, he was the Associate Professor of the Department of Visual Communications at Shih Hsin University.
 He then moved to the Graduate Institute of Teaching Chinese as a Second Language of National Taiwan Normal University to become Associate Professor in 1995-2001, Full Professor in 2001 to present, and Chair in 2001-2007.
 In 2010-2011, he was the Deputy Dean of the International Affairs Division.

 He was also the President of Association of Teaching Chinese as a Second Language.
 In 2004-2005, he was the Visiting Scholar of the Department of East Asian Languages and Civilizations of Harvard University in the United States and in 2008-2009 as a Visiting Professor of the Free University of Berlin in Germany.